 When reviewing notebooks, battery longevity is always something of particular interest.
 As I don’t have any automated test scripts to run through casual workloads, I’ve decided to adopt the battery test from PCMark 8.
 I am unable use PCMark 10 because it doesn’t include a battery test mode.
 PCMark 8 is used to simply provide the battery runtime when running the Home conventional benchmark.
 To be clear, one shouldn’t take that runtime to be representative of how long the notebook will last.
 Whole the Home conventional benchmark may not be very intensive, the issue is that PCMark 8 will perform the tests continuously, non-stop, with no idle time, which isn’t representative of how most people use their notebooks.
 The battery runtime result, therefore, should mainly be used to compare different devices.

 Geekbench 4 is used to offer additional performance scores.
 This is also a popular benchmarking suite.
 Geekbench 4 focuses on processor and GPU performance, so it doesn’t cover as broad a spectrum of workload like PCMark 10 does.
 However, Geekbench 4 has one advantage in offering cross-platform testing.
 Its benchmark is available on both Windows and macOS, so you can get a sense of how a Wintel computer stacks up against another Mac computer.
 In fact, Geekbench 4 also runs on Android and iOS, though I doubt it’s that meaningful to compare between a computer, even of a notebook type, and a smartphone.
+However, it can be useful to use Geekbench 4 to compare between smartphones.

 The Geekbench 4 results above are for the same set of notebooks, except the ZenBook Pro which I have not finished running the tests.